Slideshow: Secrets of Healthy Eating and Portion Control

 Set Out Salad Plates

-- Don't go back for seconds or keep platters of food on the table to tempt you.
+Don't go back for seconds or keep extra food on the table to tempt you.

-- Store leftovers in single-serving containers for other quick meals.
+Store leftovers in single-serving containers for quick meals.

 Eating Out?
 4 Tips on Portion Size

-Restaurants typically serve one person enough food for two or three.
+Restaurants usually serve one person enough food for two or three.
 But you don't have to eat it all.
-Be smart about how to make restaurant portions work for you:

-- Ask if you can order a half portion or something from the child's menu.
+Order a half portion or something from the kid's menu.

 Your Daily Diet

-- No more than 5-7 teaspoons of oils, mostly from plants, fish, and nuts, rather than as added fat
+No more than 5-7 teaspoons of oils, mostly from plants, fish, and nuts

 Learn to Eyeball a Portion Size

-You don't need to weigh or measure out your food every time you sit down to eat.
+You don't need to weigh or measure your food every time you eat.
 Instead, keep a mental image of a deck of cards, a poker chip, a baseball, a hockey puck, a CD, dice, and a lightbulb.
-This makes it easy for you eyeball healthy portion sizes.
+This makes it easy for you imagine healthy portion sizes.

 Cut That Baked Potato Down to Size